 One of the prettiest places in Copenhagen to take pictures is Copenhagen’s Botanical Gardens.

 However, if you find yourself with my luck, the outside is still worth visiting.
-You can still capture beautiful pictures of Copenhagen, Denmark with the mansion and waterfront on the landscape.
+You can still capture beautiful pictures of Copenhagen, Denmark, with the mansion and waterfront in the landscape.

-• Hours: Copenhagen’s Botanical Gardens is open daily from 8:30 AM-4 PM.
-It was pretty quiet when I arrived around 10 AM, maybe because of the Christmas holiday.
-I would assume like any location, arriving early is key to avoiding long lines and people photobombing your snaps!
+- Hours: Copenhagen’s Botanical Gardens are open daily, but hours vary by day.
+View their current opening hours here.
+I would assume, like any location, arriving early is key to avoiding long lines and people photobombing your snaps!

-• How to get there: Take lines M1 or M3 and exit Nørreport to arrive at the botanical garden.
+- How to get there: Take lines M1 or M3 and exit at Nørreport to arrive at the botanical garden.

 5| Superkilen Park